Rostock Demographic Seminar Series

 Hybrid Presentation, May 24, 2022

-Amy Orben from the University of Cambridge will give a presentation about social media use and teen mental health.
+Amy Orben from the University of Cambridge gave a talk about social media use and teen mental health.

 About the Speaker